Is an Unsuspecting Public Being Sacrificed?

 Editing: Jim W. Dean

-Posted by Bob Nichols on Feb 8 2012, With 0 Reads, Filed under Editor, World.
+Posted by Bob Nichols on February 8, 2012, With 5420 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.